SamRaymond/Quantum-Computing-on-Databricks/README.md

 # Quantum Computing on Databricks

 This project demonstrates how to set up and run quantum computing experiments using Qiskit on Databricks.

-For IDE/pur Pythong, the project is configured using [Poetry](https://python-poetry.org/) for dependency management.
-Otherwise there are two Databricks Notebooks that have been built natively on the platform to be self-contained.
+For IDE/pure Python, the project is configured using [Poetry](https://python-poetry.org/) for dependency management.

+**Otherwise there are two Databricks Notebooks that have been built natively on the platform to be self-contained.**

 ## Table of Contents